By George L. Winship, Editor, Anderson Valley Post, Oct 2012

 The same company had called Shasta EDC last year when an agricultural group showed interest in northern California, but that visit never panned out, he said.

-The high-ranking business executives, including at least six women, represented manufacturers of cigarettes, dynamite and wire rope, a malted wheat-based distillery, banks and financial companies as well as those with interests in mining and energy, Lascelles said.
+The high-ranking business executives, including at least six women, represented manufacturers of cigarettes, dynamite and wire rope, a malted wheat-based distillery, banks and financial companies as well as those with interests in mining and

 “Although the group had visited four very large cities on both U.S. coasts, they were very, very impressed with Shasta County,” he noted.